Making it easy to write C# code for embedded systems!

 Most of the core team members and contributors are embedded systems enthusiasts, passionate about coding and people that like challenges.
-The work on .NET nanoFramework is done mostly on their free time.
-Some of the core members happen to work on companies that sponsor heavily .NET nanoFramework and offer their work hours to the project.
-If you use .NET nanoFramework for serious work or want to support it, please donate.
-This allow for paying the infrastructure cost and more time to be invested on the project.
+The work on .NET nanoFramework is done mostly in their free time.
+Some of the core members happen to work for companies that heavily sponsor .NET nanoFramework and offer their work hours to move the project forward.
+If you use .NET nanoFramework for as part of your product or just want to support it, please donate.
+This allows us to pay for the infrastructure costs and more time investment on the project.
 Besides monetary contributions, there are several other ways to contribute.
-Please read the documentation about this [here]contributing/index.md).
+Please read the documentation about this here.

-Sponsors will get their logo and link to a website on our GitHub readme and also on our home page.
+Sponsors will get their logo and a link to their website on our GitHub readme and also on our home page.

 What is .NET nanoFramework?

 .NET nanoFramework is a free and Open Source platform that enables the writing of managed code applications for constrained embedded devices.
 It is suitable for many types of projects including IoT sensors, wearables, academic proof of concept, robotics, hobbyist/makers creations or even complex industrial equipment.
 It makes the development for such platforms easier, faster and less costly by giving embedded developers access to modern technologies and tools used by desktop application developers.

 Developers can harness the powerful and familiar Microsoft Visual Studio IDE and their .NET C# knowledge to quickly write code without having to worry about the low-level hardware intricacies of a microcontroller.
 Desktop .NET developers will feel “at home” and are able to use their skills in embedded systems development, enlarging the pool of qualified embedded developers.